Truly spectacular! Explore one of our favorite national parks in the country with your family.

 When to go & getting there?

 Zion National Park is a 4-1/2-hour drive southwest from Salt Lake City or a 2-1/2-hour drive northeast of Las Vegas.
+No vehicle traffic is allowed in the park.
+Instead utilize the free shuttle system.

 Headed to Bryce Canyon National Park?
 Click here.
 Or maybe the north rim of the Grand Canyon?
 Click here.